Innovative Technology, Exceptional Care

 Digital mammograms offer significant advantages.
 Images are available immediately, and can be enhanced, stored digitally and transmitted instantaneously to a physician’s office or other facilities.
 These images are more detailed and can be acquired more quickly, reducing testing time.

-A 3D mammogram is available at the Baptist Health breast centers in Little Rock and Fort Smith.
+A 3D mammogram is available at the Baptist Health breast centers in Little Rock and Fort Smith as well as Baptist Health Imaging Center-Saline County.
 3D imaging makes it easier for doctors to catch breast cancer early.
 Learn more about breast care and women’s health services available at Baptist Health.

 Nuclear medicine uses computer technology and radioactive substances to produce images of the body and treat disease.
-It is particularly useful for detecting tumors, aneurysms, irregular blood flow to tissues and inadequate functioning of certain organs.
+This imaging service is particularly useful for detecting tumors, aneurysms, irregular blood flow to tissues and inadequate functioning of certain organs.

 Before an examination, you will be given a radioactive tracer to make tissues visible on the scans.
 Bones, organs, glands and blood vessels each use a different radioactive compound as a tracer, which is either ingested or injected, depending on the type of test.
 The radioisotopes have very low radiation levels that decay in minutes or hours and do not harm the body.